 I’m a yoga teacher and teach at a number of different studios.
-On weekends I can teach at as many as 4 classes at 3 different studios in a day depending on if I’m asked to sub.
+On weekends I can teach at as many as 4 classes at 3 different studios in a day depending on if I’m asked to substitute.
 It may sound hectic but I love what I do and getting to teach in multiple environments is really fun.

 My problem is during the beginning of spring I never know what to wear for these days.
 Dressing for the weather can feel almost impossible.
 In March and April in New York the forecast and temperature can be really misleading.
 It could be in the 50s but it’s impossible to tell if it’ll be a warm 50s or a cool 50s and if there’s wind it can easily feel even colder.
 And I HATE being cold, especially if I have to be out.

 From your uber excited scarf collection: